 On occasion, disagreements will arise between customers and BVRLA members which cannot be settled directly.
 Unresolved disputes can be referred to the Association by the customer and/or the member involved.
 More information on the BVRLA's conciliation service is available here.

-For more information, call BVRLA on 01494 434747 or email firstname.lastname@example.org.
+For more information give us a call on 01634 687070 or alternatively you can call the BVRLA on 01494 434747 or email firstname.lastname@example.org.